Playdough! So much fun for kids, yet so much mess for parents.

 - cookie cutters

 - popsicle sticks

 Experiment with these “tools” to create some fun and simple shapes with playdough.

 Children over the age of three will most likely not be interested in just “playing” with playdough.

 They will want to engage in some fun playdough activities which will encourage them to use their imagination.

 Some children between the age of 2 and 3 will be ready for some more advanced play with playdough.

-Again, this will depend on the maturity of your child.
+Again, this will depend on the maturity and developmental level of your child.